MIT-PAC/droidsafe-src/test/README.md

 It will take about 20 minutes.
 If you would like it to run faster, then focus in on a specific subset of *android-apps* by specifying the *-Ddir.to.search* property.

+If the test fails, then look at the generated test report in *$APAC_HOME/test-reports/regression/* and see which app failed to debug it further.
+If the failure is not because of a timeout, then try running *make specdump* from the project root and see if your changes cause whatever exception is thrown.

 All Ant Commands
 ----------------